Ibrahimu27/Ibrahimu27/README.md

-# Irahimu Jeremia - Software Developer
+# Ibrahimu Jeremia

-🇹🇿 Welcome to my GitHub profile!
-I'm Irahimu Jeremia, a passionate software developer based in Tanzania, dedicated to creating innovative solutions.
+Hi there I'm Irahimu Jeremia, a passionate software developer based in Tanzania, dedicated to creating innovative solutions.
 Below you'll find an overview of my skills, projects, and ways to connect with me.

 ## About Me
 I'm a software developer with a keen interest in building robust and scalable applications.
 My journey in the world of software development has been driven by a desire to solve complex problems and create impactful solutions.
 I thrive in collaborative environments where I can contribute my skills and learn from others.